-The purpose of the Tri-County Cooperative Weed Management Area is to facilitate cooperation among all land managers and landowners to manage a common problem with noxious weeds.
-Our mission being to serve as responsible stewards of the land and resources in the state of Oregon by protecting and preserving all lands and resources in the tri-county area from the degrading impact of exotic, invasive noxious weeds.
+To serve as responsible stewards of the land and resources in the State of Oregon by protecting and preserving all lands and resources in the tri-county area from the degrading impact of exotic, invasive noxious weeds.

-Click on the county names to see what we are doing in your area and how you can be involved
+Click on the photo below to see what's happening in your area and how you can be involved

 Worked at Tri-County since 2015, after graduating from Oregon State University with a Bachelor of Science and a Master of Science in Rangeland Ecology & Management